climbingclan/climbingclan-database-scripts/README.md

      - Drops the existing view (if any).
      - Creates/updates the view with the new definition.

+Note: This script processes all views in a single operation.
+Atomic updates for individual views are not supported.

+## Limitations

+- Atomic Updates: The system does not support atomic updates for individual views.
+When running the push script, all views are processed in a single operation.
+If an error occurs during the process, some views may be updated while others are not, potentially leaving the database in an inconsistent state.
+- Rollback: There is no built-in rollback mechanism.
+In case of a failed update, manual intervention may be required to restore the previous state of the views.
+- Concurrency: The scripts do not implement any locking mechanism.
+Running multiple instances of the push script simultaneously may lead to unexpected results.

 ## Usage

 To pull views from the remote database: